 Conservation in Action at Bodiam Castle

-On 28 August 2018 we began building scaffolding across the north side of the castle courtyard so that specialist stone masons can work on areas of the castle we couldn’t normally reach.
-The work will be visible from the ground and outside the castle, and information will be available.
-If you have any questions on your visit, our volunteer Castle Keepers are always happy to help.
-We’re expecting the work to last until spring 2019, so there’s plenty of time to come and see what we’re doing.
+On 28 August 2018 we began building scaffolding across the north side of the castle courtyard so that specialist stone masons could work on areas of the castle couldn’t normally be reached.
+The work was visible from the ground and outside the castle, and information was available, detailing what work was being carried out.
+Our Castle Steward and volunteer Castle Keepers were always happy to answer questions until the work was finished early in 2019.

-The Gatehouse tower needs re-pointing with new mortar to strengthen the ruined walls, and a few missing sandstone blocks are going to be replaced with new ones to strengthen the walls even more.
-The murder holes above the gatehouse are also going to get some new lime mortar too.
-The last time this area of the castle was worked on was in the 1980’s, so we’re pleased we’ve managed to raise the £25,000 needed just for this part of the project.
+The Gatehouse tower was also in need of some work.
+The tower needed re-pointing with new mortar to strengthen the ruined walls, and a few missing sandstone blocks had to be replaced with new ones to strengthen the walls even more.
+The murder holes above the gatehouse were given some new lime mortar too.
+The last time this area of the castle was worked on was in the 1980’s, so we were pleased that we managed to raise the £25,000 needed just for this part of the project.

 Up until 2016 the north-west tower roof was open to visitors, but had to be closed after heavy rain caused a large leak that damaged the roof and part of the medieval sandstone staircase leading to it.
-The roof and the new safety bars are in, but the last step is the staircase for another £25,000.
-The scaffolding that’s up now will allow us to get into the area, replace the ruined steps, and get the roof back open to visitors in spring 2019.
+The roof and the new safety bars were installed, but the last step was the staircase for another £25,000.
+The scaffolding that went up allowed us to get into the area, replace the ruined steps, and get the roof back open to visitors in February 2019.

-While the work goes on, the northern section of the castle will be closed to visitors across the autumn and winter period, but there’s still plenty to do at Bodiam Castle.
-Climb the Postern tower to the roof to look at the wonderful views across the valley; watch our 'Story of Bodiam' film, visit our exhibitions, and join our guides for tours of the castle and grounds.
+While the work was going on, the northern section of the castle was closed to visitors across the autumn and winter of 2018, but there was still plenty to do at Bodiam Castle.
+Visitors could still climb the Postern tower to the roof to look at the wonderful views across the valley; watch our 'Story of Bodiam' film, visit our exhibitions, and join our guides for tours of the castle and grounds.